 Some trouble with new programs can be racing conditions.
 This is usually a case of not understanding how the PLC scans logic.
-In general the PLC will scan from left to right, top to bottom.
-The output bits / words are available to the inputs of the next rung of logic.
-(Modicon PLC’s will scan differently.)
-Actual outputs and inputs are not read until the end of the scan of the PLC.
-Racing conditions happen when the output is set on multiple rungs, but will not get actually set until the end of the scan.
-Think of it as the last action will always win.
-So if this happens move the logic to the end of the program and see if it works.
+The PLC will generally scan from left to right, top to bottom.
+The output bits/words are available to the inputs of the next rung of logic.
+(Modicon PLCs will scan differently.)
+Actual outputs and information are not read until the end of the scan of the PLC.
+Racing conditions happen when the outcome is set on multiple rungs but will not get set until the end of the scan.
+Think of it as the last action that will always win, so if this happens, move the logic to the end of the program and see if it works.
 Then go back and see where the output was also set.
-Cross reference guides are ideal for this purpose.
-(Refer to your programming software on how to get cross references.)
+(Refer to your programming software on how to get cross-references.)
+Cross-reference guides are ideal for this purpose.

 We have discussed just a few troubleshooting techniques.
-Hopefully now you know how to start looking for the errors on your system.
+Hopefully, now you know how to start looking for the errors in your system.
 Let me know how you make out.

 Do you know of additional tips or methods to share?